sbhattip/bits-sms/README.md

-# smwa-project
+# bits-sms-project
-_A simple student management web application with CRUD operations developed in Django and React Js_
+_BITS Student Mangement System application with CRUD operations developed in Django and React Js_

 ## Requirements
 Make sure you have python and Node js installed on your system: